The Forgotten Roman General

 As for the Parthians who sought refuge in Commagene, Ventidius came after them.

 Truth be told, Ventidius could care less about the Parthian refugees.
-Instead, he was much more concerned with how much money he could confiscate from King Antiochus by besieging Samosata, the capital of Commagene, in the summer of 38 BCE.
+Instead, he was more concerned with how much money he could confiscate from King Antiochus by besieging Samosata, the capital of Commagene, in the summer of 38 BCE.

 Mark Antony

-Antiochus offered Ventidius a thousand talents if he would just get up and go, but Ventidius refused the offer and proposed that Antiochus send his offer to Antony.
+Antiochus offered Ventidius a thousand talents if he would just get up and go, but Ventidius refused and proposed that Antiochus send his offer to Antony.

-Once Antony got word of the situation, he quickly made his way to the scene of the action.
+Once Antony got word of the situation, he quickly returned to the action scene.

-Ventidius was just about to make peace and take the lucrative offer when Antony barred him from making such a deal.
+Ventidius was about to make peace and take the lucrative offer when Antony barred him from making such a deal.
 Instead, Antony removed him from his command and took over the operations from there.

 Why?
 Well, Antony was jealous of Ventidius and wanted in on the glory.

-But instead of the desired fame, Antony inherited a protracted siege that went nowhere, and indeed hurt him in the end.
+Instead of achieving the desired fame, Antony inherits a protracted siege that goes nowhere and hurts him in the end.
 When Antiochus offered peace again, Antony had little choice but to accept the now lowered offer of three hundred talents.

-After the extortion of Commagene, Antony ventured into Syria to take care of some domestic issues before returning to Athens.
+After the extortion of Commagene, Antony ventured into Syria to take care of domestic issues before returning to Athens.

-As for Ventidius, he went back to Rome where he received honors and a triumph, for “he was the first of the Romans to celebrate a triumph over the Parthians.”
+As for Ventidius, he went back to Rome, where he received honors and a triumph, for “he was the first of the Romans to celebrate a triumph over the Parthians.”

 The Next Generation